 How RPA Can Launch Digital Transformation for Retail Brands

 Global sales in the retail industry are projected to touch $26.7 trillion by the end of 2022, up from $23.6 trillion in 2018.
-As the competition in this expanding industry continues to grow, retail companies are looking towards technology to improve their business efficiency and exceed their customer expectations.
+As the competition in this expanding industry continues to grow, retail companies are looking towards technology to improve their business efficiency and exceed customer expectations.

 Talking of the online retail space, customers are now demanding facilities like same-day delivery and a personalized shopping experience.
 This requires retailers to adopt an “automation-first” approach that can free retail employees to focus on higher-value activities while automation takes care of manual and repetitive tasks.